 A pattern-matching box, properties panel, and a Data node is added on the Report Model screen.

-3. Check Pattern is a Regular Expression option present in the Pattern Properties panel.
+3. Select the Pattern is a Regular Expression icon present in the Pattern Properties panel.
 This is done so that ReportMiner can capture phone and fax numbers that have been formatted differently, through a regular expression.